Staphylococcus aureus: Role in disease

 While S. aureus usually acts as a commensal bacterium, asymptomatically colonizing about 30% of the human population, it can sometimes cause disease.
 In particular, S. aureus is one of the most common causes of bacteremia and infective endocarditis.
 Additionally, it can cause various skin and soft-tissue infections, particularly when skin or mucosal barriers have been breached.

-S. aureus infections can spread through contact with pus from an infected wound, skin-to-skin contact with an infected person, and contact with objects used by an infected person such as towels, sheets, clothing, or athletic equipment.
+Staphylococcus aureus infections can spread through contact with pus from an infected wound, skin-to-skin contact with an infected person, and contact with objects used by an infected person such as towels, sheets, clothing, or athletic equipment.
 Joint replacements put a person at particular risk of septic arthritis, staphylococcal endocarditis (infection of the heart valves), and pneumonia.

-Preventive measures include washing hands often with soap and making sure to bathe or shower daily.

-S. aureus is a significant cause of chronic biofilm infections on medical implants, and the repressor of toxins is part of the infection pathway.
+Staphylococcus aureus is a significant cause of chronic biofilm infections on medical implants, and the repressor of toxins is part of the infection pathway.

-S. aureus can lay dormant in the body for years undetected.
+Staphylococcus aureus can lie dormant in the body for years undetected.
 Once symptoms begin to show, the host is contagious for another two weeks, and the overall illness lasts a few weeks.
 If untreated, though, the disease can be deadly.
 Deeply penetrating S. aureus infections can be severe.

 Skin infections

 Skin infections are the most common form of S. aureus infection.
 This can manifest in various ways, including small benign boils, folliculitis, impetigo, cellulitis, and more severe, invasive soft-tissue infections.

-S. aureus is extremely prevalent in persons with atopic dermatitis, more commonly known as eczema.
+Staphylococcus aureus is extremely prevalent in persons with atopic dermatitis (AD), more commonly known as eczema.
 It is mostly found in fertile, active places, including the armpits, hair, and scalp.
 Large pimples that appear in those areas may exacerbate the infection if lacerated.
+Colonization of S. aureus drives inflammation of AD.
+S. aureus is believed to exploit defects in the skin barrier of persons with atopic dermatitis, triggering cytokine expression and therefore exacerbating symptoms.
 This can lead to staphylococcal scalded skin syndrome, a severe form of which can be seen in newborns.

-The presence of S. aureus in persons with atopic dermatitis is not an indication to treat with oral antibiotics, as evidence has not shown this to give benefit to the patient.
-However, topical antibiotics combined with corticosteroids have been found to improve the condition.
-Colonization of S. aureus drives inflammation of atopic dermatitis; S. aureus is believed to exploit defects in the skin barrier of persons with atopic dermatitis, triggering cytokine expression and therefore exacerbating symptoms.
+The role of S. aureus in causing itching in atopic dermatitis has been studied.

+Antibiotics are commonly used to target overgrowth of S. aureus but their benefit is limited and they increase the risk of antimicrobial resistance.
+For these reasons, they are only recommended for people who not only present symptoms on the skin but feel systematically unwell.

 Food poisoning

-S. aureus is also responsible for food poisoning and achieves this by generating toxins in the human body.
-Its incubation period lasts one to six hours, with the illness itself lasting from 30 minutes to 3 days.
+Staphylococcus aureus is also responsible for food poisoning and achieves this by generating toxins in the food, which is then ingested.
+Its incubation period lasts 30 minutes to eight hours, with the illness itself lasting from 30 minutes to 3 days.
 Preventive measures one can take to help prevent the spread of the disease include washing hands thoroughly with soap and water before preparing food.
-Stay away from any food if ill, and wear gloves if any open wounds occur on hands or wrists while preparing food.
-If storing food for longer than 2 hours, keep the food below 40 or above 140 °F (4.4 or 60 °C).
+The Centers for Disease Control and Prevention recommends staying away from any food if ill, and wearing gloves if any open wounds occur on hands or wrists while preparing food.
+If storing food for longer than 2 hours, it is recommended to keep the food below 4.4 or above 60 °C (below 40 or above 140 °F).